-The Rosemont College Business Department strives to meet the wants of the age by providing courses and extra-curricular learning experiences for our undergraduate students so that our students can enter their careers with confidence and the ability to recognize opportunities and develop creative solutions to contemporary, multifaceted business challenges.
+Our Mission: The Rosemont College Business Department strives to meet the wants of the age by providing courses and extra-curricular learning experiences for our undergraduate students so that our students can enter their careers with confidence and the ability to develop creative solutions to contemporary, multifaceted business problems.

 Business Majors and Minors